hidroh/hidroh.github.io/_posts/2015-02-25-support-multiple-themes-android-app-part-2.markdown

 Similar implementation can be used to specify most custom attributes you need for theme specific resource values.
 One hiccup to this approach is that attribute resolving in drawable resources seems to be broken before API 21.
 For example, if you have a drawable which is a `layer-list` of colors, their values must be fixed for API <21.
 See [this commit](https://github.com/google/iosched/commit/dd7ed72a7eb2d223203db079bd99d31c6ef3061e) from Google I/O 2014 app for a fix.

 An alternative approach to avoid duplicating drawable resources for different themes is to use drawable `tint`.
 This attribute is available from API 21.
-[Dan Lew in his blog](http://blog.danlew.net/2014/08/18/fast-android-asset-theming-with-colorfilter/) shows how to do this for all API levels.
+Dan Lew in his blog[^danlew] shows how to do this for all API levels.
 Personally I would prefer to keep my Java implementation free of view logic if possible, so I choose to have different drawable resources per theme.

 ### Dynamic theme switching